Amsden Building collapse: Collapse

 On July 23, 1906, masons, plumbers, and Italian immigrant laborers were working in the George M. Amsden Building, a three-story concrete-and-steel office building which was under construction on Concord Street in South Framingham.
 Contractor Andrew Jensen was rushing to finish the job, which was supposed to have been completed on July 1.
 At 3:40 pm, the steel girders on the north side of the building caved in from the side walls and all three floors collapsed into the center of the ground floor.
 There were about 50 men in the building at the time it fell.

 At the time of the collapse, Framingham did not have a building inspector or building department and did not require permits to construct a building.
 The town had one plumbing inspector, a hardware merchant who was killed in the collapse.
-Because the Amsden Building was not a factory, was not intended to have more than 10 people employed above the second floor, and was not going to serve as a tenement house or lodging for more than 10 people, it didn't require supervision from a state building inspector either.
+Because the Amsden Building was not a factory, was not intended to have more than 10 people employed above the second floor, and was not going to serve as a tenement house or lodging for more than 10 people, it did not require supervision from a state building inspector either.